Overview

 Day 5 – Namib-Naukluft National Park

 Every overland journey has some long travelling days and today is one of those as we venture deeper into the Namib Desert.
 Our destination is the dune fields that cover the western reaches of the desert.
 Long dusty roads and sparsely populated farmlands offer us an insight into the vastness of rural Namibia.
 From the grasslands in the east to the red dunes of the west the slowly changing landscapes represents the many faces of this desert country.
-Tonight we camp on the doorstep of the dune fields and fall asleep to the unique calls of the elusive Barking Gecko. *If you are booking the camping tour departing on the 6th November, you will be staying in rooms.
-All other camping departures will be camping with shared ablutions.*
+Tonight we camp on the doorstep of the dune fields and fall asleep to the unique calls of the elusive Barking Gecko.

 Day 6 – Sossusvlei Dunes – Namib-Naukluft National Park